Vuuouiwons/js-socket-io-reference/README.md

 - **Location**: `/server/src/index.js`

 - **Description**: Sets up a Socket.IO server that listens for `chat` events.
-Upon receiving a message, it processes and emits a modified response back to the client.
+Upon receiving a message, it processes and emits a modified response back to the client.

 ### JavaScript Client

 - **Location**: `/js-client/src/index.js`

 - **Description**: Connects to the Socket.IO server and emits three distinct messages using the `chat` event.
-Listens for responses from the server and logs them to the console.
+Listens for responses from the server and logs them to the console.

 ### Python Client

 - **Location**: `/python-client/src/main.py`

 - **Description**: Utilizes the `python-socketio` library to connect to the Socket.IO server.
-Sends three messages via the `chat` event and handles incoming responses by printing them to the console.
+Sends three messages via the `chat` event and handles incoming responses by printing them to the console.

 ## Docker Compose Configuration

-The `docker-compose.yaml` file defines three services:
+The `docker-compose.yaml` file defines three services:

-- **socket-server**: Builds and runs the Socket.IO server.
+- **socket-server**: Builds and runs the Socket.IO server.

-- **js-socket-client-1**: Builds and runs the JavaScript client.
+- **js-socket-client-1**: Builds and runs the JavaScript client.

-- **python-socket-client-1**: Builds and runs the Python client.
+- **python-socket-client-1**: Builds and runs the Python client.

-All services are connected via the `socket-test` Docker network, facilitating seamless inter-service communication using service names as hostnames.
+All services are connected via the `socket-test` Docker network, facilitating seamless inter-service communication using service names as hostnames.

 ## Environment Variables

 Each client can be configured using environment variables.
-For instance, to specify the server host:
+For instance, to specify the server host:

 - **JavaScript Client**:
   ```bash